ACLU Seeks A Court Injunction Barring Immigrant Family Separations Because Trump Order Has ‘Loopholes’

-On June 20, Donald J. Trump attempted to fix a problem that his administration created by signing an executive order to cease the separation of immigrant children from their parents.
+On June 20, Donald J. Trump attempted to fix a problem by signing an executive order to cease the separation of immigrant children from their parents.
 However, the ACLU believes that the new mandate contains too many loopholes and has filed an injunction with the U.S. District Court in San Diego.
 The organization wants to ensure that the welfare of immigrant families is better protected.

 Reuters reported that over 2,300 children have been separated from their parents in the last two months and that the recent Trump order does not make provisions for tracking and a timeline for reuniting families.
 The ACLU lawsuit asks that reunification will occur within a 30-day period following separation.